frenck/spook/README.md

 > script).
 Especially combined with `continue_on_error: true` this can be a great
 > way add a useless service calls to your automation or script. _#random_

-# Entity component services
+# Entity services

 Spook also extends the services available for entities.
-These services may extend the functionality if entity components (like `select`)
+These services may extend the functionality if entity components (like `select`) or platform specific services provided by integrations.

 [![Open your Home Assistant instance and show your service developer tools.](https://my.home-assistant.io/badges/developer_services.svg)](https://my.home-assistant.io/redirect/developer_services/)